 World remembers him as Aadi Dev (first deity) or Adam, as written in many texts.
 In Vedas, Brahma is described as the creator of the world.
 We now understand that through Brahma, the incorporeal God (Shiva) creates the new world.
 On this official biography, you will learn on how simple and serving the life of Brahma baba was, from the beginning as it is told by elder Dadis, came in Murlis and revealed from the letters.
 You can also listen to this Biography♪ (new)

 Background and Childhood

-His loukik name was Lekhraj, who was born on 15 December 1876 in Sindh, Hyderabad (in present Pakistan) to father Khubchand Kriplani, a head-master in a village school.
-When mother passed in his early childhood, Lekhraj's interest towards devotion grown.
+His loukik name was Lekhraj, who was born on 15 December 1884 in Sindh, Hyderabad (presently in Pakistan) to father Khubchand Kriplani, a head-master in a village school.
+When mother passed in his early childhood, Lekhraj's interest towards devotion grew.
 After his father passed, Lekhraj started working at his uncle's grocery shop.
 Leaving the village he went to Bombay (Mumbai) to learn diamond polishing.
-With time and hard work, he could open his own jewellery shops ad went on to become a famous diamond merchant.
+With time and hard work, he could open his own jewellery shops and went on to become a famous diamond merchant of Calcutta (now Kolkata).

 Baba's Life Story ➜

 In 1950s, services grown across India as new BK centres and Geeta Pathshalas were opened in various states.
 Letters from BapDada (combined form of Shiv baba and Brahma baba) continued guiding BKs living at various centres.